Disphyma crassifolium

-Disphyma crassifolium, commonly known as round-leaved pigface, is a species of flowering plant in the family Aizoaceae and is native to Australia and the Cape Provinces of South Africa.
-It is a prostrate, succulent annual shrub or short-lived Perennial plant with stems up to 2 m long, leaves that are three-sided in cross-section with a rounded lower angle, and purple daisy-like flowers with staminodes up to 30 mm long.
+Disphyma crassifolium, commonly known as round-leaved pigface or salty fingers is a species of flowering plant in the family Aizoaceae native to Australia and the Cape Provinces of South Africa.
+It is a prostrate, succulent annual shrub or short-lived perennial plant with stems up to 2 m long, leaves that are three-sided in cross-section with a rounded lower angle, and purple daisy-like flowers with staminodes up to 30 mm long.

 Description

 Disphyma crassifolium is a prostrate, succulent, annual or short-lived perennial shrub that typically grows to a height of 2–30 cm and has stems up to 2 m long.
 Its leaves are club-shaped, more or less round to three-sided in cross-section, 5–70 mm long and 1–7 mm wide.
 The flowers are 20–50 mm wide with a perianth tube 6–12 mm wide, the longer lobes 2-30 mm long with purple, petal-like staminodes 110–30 mm long that are white on the lower surface.
 Flowering mainly occurs from October to February and the fruit is a conical capsule that is about 10 mm long and wide before opening.